riccardobl/jme3-bullet-vhacd/README.md

 https://jitpack.io/#riccardobl/jme3-bullet-vhacd

 ____
-This library relies on vhacd native bindings whose build is currently available only for Linux and Windows.
+This library relies on vhacd native bindings whose build is currently available for 64 and 32 bit versions of Linux and Windows and for osx.

 #Usage
 ```java